tellor-io/snapshot-zodiac-module/README.md

 The Tellor Module requires proposal transactions are successful (e.g. transactions should not internally revert for any reason).
 If any of the transactions of a proposal fail, it will not be possible to continue with the execution of the following transactions.
 This is to prevent subsequent transactions being executed in a scenario in which earlier transactions failed due to the gas limit being too low or due to other errors.

 Transactions that failed will _not_ be marked as executed, and therefore, they can be executed at any later point in time.
-This is a potential risk, and therefore it is recommended to either set an result expiration time or invalidate the proposal (e.g. via another proposal).
+This is a potential risk, and therefore it is recommended to either set a result expiration time or invalidate the proposal (e.g. via another proposal).

 ### Result expiration